 Top 9-Free Red, White and Blue Cake Cups

 If you’re looking for a summer dessert that will have your guests oohing and aahing, look no further.
-Enjoy patio celebrations, pool parties, the next Fourth of July and more – with my allergy-friendly Red, White and Blue Cake Cups.
+Enjoy patio celebrations, pool parties, Memorial Day, the coming Fourth of July and more – with my allergy-friendly Red, White and Blue Cake Cups.

 Filled with a delicious moist red velvet cake, dairy-free cream cheese frosting and fresh berries, this dessert from my Kitchen Craft series is perfect for any summertime gathering.

 Family and friends will love getting their own individually prepared cake cup, and appreciate the patriotic flare.
 Meanwhile, you’ll love just how easy these stunning desserts are to make and serve.

 Unlike some of my other baking projects for Allergic Living’s Kitchen Craft series, this project requires no precise leveling or stacking of cake layers.
 The red velvet cake recipe is free to Top 9 allergens.
 In it, we’ll use gluten-free oat flour and a dairy-free milk beverage.

 For our topping, I’ve created a simple dairy-free, soy-free cream cheese frosting recipe.
 To create a vegan frosting that will hold its shape, you will want to use a dairy-free, soy-free margarine that has a fat percentage of 78-79%.
 I used Violife plant butter (79%) but you can also use Earth Balance sticks (78%).
 Using anything under this percentage will create a frosting that is too thin to pipe.